LocalTweekez/drl-market-simulator/README.md

 # DRL FinTech

 A framework for experimenting with deep reinforcement learning for algorithmic trading.
-It provides a gym-based trading environment, training/evaluation utilities built on Stable-Baselines3 PPO, and tools for exporting trained agents to ONNX.
+It provides a gym-based trading environment, training/evaluation utilities built on Stable-Baselines3 algorithms (PPO, A2C and DQN), and tools for exporting trained agents to ONNX.

 ## Repository structure